2341/2341.github.io/_posts/2020-12-07-test-in-akamai-staging-with-burp-extension.md

 layout: post

-title:  "Akamai staging redirection with burp extension"
+title:  "Host name resolution to Akamai staging with Burp extension"

 date:   2020-12-07 17:36:45 +0200

 ---

 The Burp extension adds a new tab once it is loaded.
-In the new tab enter the production domain and the extension will automaticly add a redirect to Akamai staging.
-You can find the IP set by the extension under "project options -> connections -> hostname resolution"
+In the new tab enter the production domain you want to test on Akamai staging.
+You can find the IP set by the extension under "project options -> connections -> hostname resolution".